 The minimum number of students that can be booked through this form is 10.
 For less than 10 students please contact the office directly.

-AU/NZ Senior Programme
+Senior Programme 2

 For More Able and Ambitious Senior Students

 - World-class interactive multi-media platform for blended learning – extend and excite learners

 - Supports your school’s extension programme – effortless enrichment

 - Stability in an uncertain world – Learning is seamless and uninterrupted by world events or school closure.

 - Teachers cockpit – oversight for timely encouragement